city-cs-msc/ASDT-Project-TRS/docs/Tasks for analysis.md

 # Analysis tasks

-For the tasks below create and work in an `analysis` branch.
+For the tasks below, create and work in an `analysis` branch.

 All the tasks below should be presented in the file: `Analysis.md`